 - Suitable for everyday use

-- Gives an unwanted shine to a suit
+- It gives an unwanted shine to a suit

-Linen is an excellent resistant from high temperatures and sun.
+The linen is resistant to high temperatures and sun.
 It’s also lightweight, making it one of the best materials for summer.

 - Super lightweight